 Committees represent the second most common form of service for all full-time faculty.
-Following implementation of McDaniel's new curriculum, many faculty members faced increased requests to serve on standing and Ad Hoc committees, an issue that has generated considerable discussion among faculty.
+Following implementation of McDaniel's new curriculum, many faculty members faced increased requests to serve on standing and ad hoc committees, an issue that has generated considerable discussion among faculty.
 When surveyed about sources of stress in the preceding two-year period, 67.1% of faculty reported stress related to committee work, their responses ranging from "somewhat" (51.4%) to "extensive" (15.7%) (HERI, 1A, p.
 51).
+In addition, some tenured faculty are concerned that increased committee work restricts their ability to pursue a strong research agenda.

-This issue may be particularly sensitive for new faculty who must balance teaching, scholarship, and service demands as they face their initial reviews.
-Although these changes support the assimilation of new faculty at the department level, they also limit interaction with faculty from other departments, thereby affecting integration into the fabric of the larger campus community.
+Service on committees may be particularly sensitive for new faculty who must balance teaching, scholarship, and service demands as they face their initial reviews.
 For these reasons, limits on second-year committee appointments have been largely discussed with junior faculty but not made mandatory.
-In addition, some tenured faculty are concerned that increased committee work restricts their ability to pursue a strong research agenda.
+Such a change would support the assimilation of new faculty at the department level, but they also limit interaction with faculty from other departments, thereby affecting integration into the fabric of the larger campus community.